cms636/cms636.github.io/_posts/2017-04-26-downs-hayles-response.md

 close reading: monolocal context (single text)
 hyperreading: multilocal context ("context is truncated, often consisting of a single phrase or sentece, as in a *Google* search.")
 WRONG presumes only reading search results and not exploring through. machine reading: context may be limited to a few words or eliminated altogether, as in a word-frequency list.
 WRONG this is the close reading of particular results displayed by the mchine, not the context available to the machine as it "reads" (all of the text.)

+"The larger point is that close, hyper, and machine reading each have distinctive advantages and limitations"